Boulder Zero Waste Resources

 These local waste haulers can help you sign up for recycling and compost-collection service.
-The city does not determine or have any way to control rates nor does the city dictate appropriate levels of service.
-The city encourages customers to ask for cost estimates from multiple haulers.
+The city does not determine or control rates nor does the city dictate appropriate levels of service.
+Customers are encouraged to ask for cost estimates from multiple haulers.
 If you contract for trash services, contact these haulers directly to sign up for service.
-If trash service is provided by your property manager or owner, let him or her know about Boulder’s new requirements, which include recycling and compost service.
+If trash service is provided by your property manager or owner, let him or her know about Boulder’s new requirements, which include recycling and compost collection services.